Romania intends to buy Patriot missiles from U.S. to boost defences

 "It is important to say the programme will start this year."

-The missiles would be part of an integrated air defence system comprising six newly acquired F-16 fighter jets as Romania is brings its forces up to NATO standards and retiring outdated communist-era MiGs.
+The missiles would be part of an integrated air defence system comprising six newly acquired F-16 fighter jets as Romania is bringing its forces up to NATO standards and retiring outdated communist-era MiGs.

-"Romania has announced their intent to enhance their defensive capability by procuring Patriot," a Raytheon spokesperson said.

-"Raytheon has a longstanding relationship with Romania and will work closely with the U.S. and Romanian governments to ensure this NATO partner achieves its defence objectives."

-The size of the planned acquisition or how much money had been earmarked for it is still unknown.
+The official would not elaborate on the size of the planned acquisition nor say how much money had been earmarked for it.

 Poland expects to sign a $7.6 billion deal with Raytheon to buy eight Patriot missile defence systems by the end of this year, its Defence Minister Antoni Macierewicz said last month.